Centralines Board of Directors

 He is currently a director of several companies including Artemis Nominees Limited, Foodeast GP Limited, Quality Roading and Services (Wairoa) Limited, Nga Hua Ngāti Pūkenga Limited, and Chair of Ngāti Pūkenga Investments Limited.

-Tony has also been on the boards of various companies including CLEAR Communications and Sky Network Television Limited, and the Eastland Group.
+Tony has also been on the boards of various companies including CLEAR Communications, Sky Network Television Limited, subsidiaries of Mighty River Power, EA Networks and the Eastland Group including a period as Interim Chair.

-Previously, he was Chief Financial Officer at Hastings District Council and has also held senior finance roles at Te Rūnanga o Ngāi Tahu, Mighty River Power and TVNZ.
+Previously, he was Chief Financial Officer at Hastings District Council and had also held senior finance roles at Te Rūnanga o Ngāi Tahu, Mighty River Power (now Mercury Energy) and TVNZ.

 Tony was appointed Officer of the New Zealand Order of Merit in the 2023 King’s New Year’s Honours list.